Murphy's Hotel: History

 The original hotel was built in 1872 by John Murphy, an Irish immigrant, and former Confederate soldier.
 He renovated his oyster shack by opening multiple rooms above it, giving birth to the Murphy Hotel.
 In 1886, all new buildings and an elevated walkway over 8th Street were completed.

 An annex would eventually be built across 8th street in 1902 with another being built in 1907 between Broad and Grace Streets.
 Murphy would completely demolish the hotel in 1913 and would hire local architect John Kevan Peebles to replace it with a larger 11-story building, with the project being a success.

 After John Murphy died in 1918, his son-in-law, James T. Disney, would run the hotel until his eventual death in 1933.
 The Board of Directors of The Richmond Hotels, Inc. would take hold of the Murphy Hotel in 1939, changing its name to the King Carter Hotel in 1949.
 The hotel was later sold to the state, and in 1969 was converted into numerous offices.
 By the late 1990s, the hotel and the annex were in a highly deteriorated state.

-The hotel would be demolished in 2007 by the Commonwealth to make way for a modern high-rise that will serve as housing for offices of the Commonwealth of Virginia.
+The hotel would be demolished in 2007 by the Commonwealth to make way for a parking deck.